Toggle diff (533 lines)

 +@item @code{mainsback} (type: gexp)

-+Handler for mainsback event.
++The handler for the mainsback event.

 +